oracle/shim-review/README.md

 - EV cert to sign grub2
 - EV cert to sign kernel

+vendor_db on aarch64 has different certificate from x86_64 distribution.
+vendor_db ESL files as well as X509 certificates provided in the review branch/tag

 *******************************************************************************
 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
 ### Please describe your strategy.